Christopher Crisci Sean Bergman Ben Kimball Nick Fredrickson

 The band completed Mare Vitalis in late 1999, but tensions were developing between the band and Wickersheim.
 In January 2000, Pillar asked his roommate, St. Joseph, Missouri-native Marc Young, if he would be interested in playing bass one show for the band.
 Young agreed, though the show they spoke of and agreed upon never materialized.
 Regardless, Wickersheim officially departed the group that same month with Young replacing him on the bass.

-After the Mare Vitalis tours, The Appleseed Cast once again entered the studio in late 2000 to begin work on its most ambitious project to date.
+After completing the Mare Vitalis tours, The Appleseed Cast returned to the studio in late 2000 to work on what would become their most ambitious project.
 Eager to fulfill their five-record deal with Deep Elm, the band embarked on a double LP, with Ed Rose once again recording.
-Low Level Owl Volume One was released on August 21, 2001, with Volume Two following on October 23.
+Low Level Owl Volume One was released on August 21, 2001, followed by Volume Two on October 23, 2001.

 The band followed Low Level Owl with the release of Lost Songs the following year.
 The album was a collection of previously unfinished songs recorded shortly after the release of The End of the Ring Wars.
 In 2002 vocals and overdubs were added and issued as The Appleseed Cast's final release on the Deep Elm label.